 Martin Walmsley, Head of Shared Revenues and Benefits

-a. presented the proposed scheme for Local Council Tax Support for the financial year 2020/21, as part of the formal consultation period, as well as regarding proposals made in relation to an Exceptional Hardship Scheme, also regarding Council Tax changes.
+a. presented the proposed scheme for Local Council Tax Support for the financial year 2022/23, as part of the formal consultation period, as well as regarding proposals made in relation to an Exceptional Hardship Payments Scheme.

-b. gave the background to the scheme as detailed at paragraph 2 of the report and advised that there were currently 8542 residents claiming Council Tax Support in the Lincoln District.
+b. gave the background to the scheme as detailed at paragraph 2 of the report and advised that there were currently 8870 residents claiming Council Tax Support in Lincoln.

-d. further advised that there were 5,639 working claimants who would be affected by any changes made to the scheme, and such any potential reduction in support being provided.
+d. further advised that there were 6166 working claimants who would be affected by any changes made to the scheme, and such any potential reduction in support being provided.
+Unless a decision by the Council was made to apply scheme changes to vulnerable working-age customers, the localised Council Tax Scheme.

-e. referred to paragraph 3 of the report and gave an overview of the current Council Tax Support Scheme.
+f. referred to paragraph 4 of the report and gave an overview of the current Council Tax Support Scheme.

-f. advised that based on the current core elements of the existing scheme, a caseload, reduction of 1% had been modelled along with an increase in Council Tax (ranging from 2% to 4%).
-These were summarised in Appendix 1 of the report which gave an indication of the potential cost savings to the City of Lincoln.
+g. advised that based on the current core elements of the existing scheme, caseload increases of 0% and 5% had been modelled, along with Council Tax increases of 1.9% and 2.5%.
+These were summarised in Appendix 1 of the report which gave an indication of the potential cost and savings to the City of Lincoln.
 Also included was the potential value for non-collection (based on projected collection in the tax base of 98.75%)

-g. explained that as a billing authority the Council could decide whether or not to amend core elements of its Council Tax Support scheme each year.
-Officers were not proposing any changes to core elements of the scheme.
+h. explained that as a billing authority the Council could decide whether or not to amend core elements of its Council Tax Support scheme each year.
+Officers were proposing options for consultation to change certain core elements of the scheme which were summarised at Appendix 1 of the report.

-h. referred to paragraph 4.3 and 4.4 of the report and explained the technical amendments and assumptions that had been made in developing the modelling for each Council Tax Support Scheme.
+i. referred to paragraph 5.3 and 5.4 of the report and explained the technical amendments and assumptions that had been made in developing the modelling for each Council Tax Support Scheme.

 m. asked for committee’s consideration and comments as part of the formal consultation process.

-2. the continuation of the £20,000 Exceptional Hardship Fund for 2020/21 to top up Council Tax Support awards in appropriate cases be supported and referred to Executive for approval.
+2. the proposed increase of the £5,000 to £25,000, in the Exceptional Hardship fund for 2022/23 to top up Council Tax support awards in appropriate cases be supported.